-At Naka-Kon we believe conventions should be accessible to and enjoyed by everyone.
-Our Disability Services sector is here to assist you during the convention.
+At Naka-Kon, we believe conventions should be accessible to and enjoyed by everyone.
+Our Accessibility Services sector is here to assist you during the convention.

-Does the Disability Services Sector Apply to My Needs and Me?
+Does the Accessibility Services Sector apply to my needs and me?

-Disability Services is located in Exhibit Hall A of the convention center, along with Registration.
+Accessibility Services is located in Exhibit Hall A of the convention center, along with Registration.
 The table is set up next to Weapons Check and will be open during the same hours as Registration.
-If you need any of the services provided by Naka-Kon, please go by our Disability Services table and discuss your needs with our Disability Services Staff.
-If you need assistance after hours, please go to Kon Ops (Linden, Lower Level Sheraton), which is staffed 24/7.
+If you need any of the services provided by Naka-Kon, please go by our Accessibility Services table and discuss your needs with our Accessibility Services staff.
+If you need assistance after hours, please go to Kon Ops (Birch room, Lobby Level Sheraton), which is staffed 24/7.

-If you require assistance with the Registration process, or are unable to stand in line, please ask the Registration staff or volunteer at the door of Exhibit Hall A for assistance.
-They will escort you to the Disability Services table, located within Exhibit Hall A, where you will be able to complete the registration process and pick up your badge.
+If you require assistance with the registration process, or are unable to stand in line, please ask the Registration staff or the volunteer at the door of Exhibit Hall A for assistance.
+They will escort you to the Accessibility Services table, located within Exhibit Hall A, where you will be able to complete the registration process and pick up your badge.

 Personal attendants accompanying attendees to provide medical- or disability-related assistance are eligible to receive a PA badge that allows them entrance to convention spaces while accompanying the attendee.
 For more information about this service, please email firstname.lastname@example.org.